wxMaxima-developers/wxmaxima/info/wxmaxima.md

 What isn't standard is that _wxMaxima_ provides drag-and-drop flexibility by defining two types of cursors. _wxMaxima_ will switch between them automatically when needed:

 *   A horizontal cursor that is able to select any number of whole cells.
 This cursor is activated by moving the cursor between two cells or by clicking on a space between two cells.
 To select a set of adjacent cells, click in the bracket at the left of the top cell (but not inside the triangle) and then drag the cursor so that this cell and the next cell (or range of cells) is highlighted.
-Then use ctrl+enter or shift+enter to execute the highlighted cells.
+Then use <kbd>CTRL</kbd>+<kbd>ENTER</kbd> or <kbd>SHIFT</kbd>+<kbd>ENTER</kbd> to execute the highlighted cells.
 *   A vertical cursor that works inside a cell.
 This cursor is activated by moving the cursor inside a cell using the mouse pointer or the cursor keys and works much like the cursor in a text editor.

 ### Command autocompletion

-_wxMaxima_ contains an autocompletion feature that is triggered via the menu (Cell/Complete Word) or alternatively by pressing the key combination <Ctrl>+<Space>.
+_wxMaxima_ contains an autocompletion feature that is triggered via the menu (Cell/Complete Word) or alternatively by pressing the key combination <kbd>CTRL</kbd>+<kbd>SPACE</kbd>.
 The autocompletion is context-sensitive.
 For example if activated within an unit specification for ezUnits it will offer a list of applicable units.

 ![ezUnits](./ezUnits.png)

 Besides completing a file name, an unit name or the current command’s or variable’s name the autocompletion is able to show a template for most of the commands indicating the type (and meaning) of the parameters this program expects.
-To activate this feature press <Shift>+<Ctrl>+<Space> or select the respective menu item (Cell/Show Template).
+To activate this feature press <kbd>SHIFT</kbd>+<kbd>CTRL</kbd>+<kbd>SPACE</kbd> or select the respective menu item (Cell/Show Template).

 #### Greek characters